Terms used:

 Draw for Starting Order for the First Segment of the Event

-With the exception of Senior Events at the Canadian Figure Skating Championships, the starting order of the competitors for each Event will be randomly drawn by the Data Specialist in cooperation with the technical representative.
+With the exception of the Canadian Figure Skating Championships, the starting order of the competitors for each Event will be randomly drawn by the Data Specialist in cooperation with the technical representative.
 The draw may be done manually or by computer.

 For the first or only Segment of an Event, the draw may be done up to 30 days in advance.
 The draw will be made once, then is posted/announced.